 Zoe Bartlett, MSFT, CADC II

-Zoe earned a master’s degree in Family Therapy from Friends University and a bachelor’s degree in Rehabilitation Services Education with an emphasis in Addiction Counseling.
-She uses her systemic training to view all relational aspects of the presenting issue, often implementing interventions of Bowenian Therapy and Family Systems Models, which she pairs with Cognitive Behavioral (CBT) and Solution Focused Therapies.
+Zoe earned a bachelor’s degree in Rehabilitation Services Education with an emphasis on Addiction Counseling and a master’s degree in Family Therapy.
+She uses her systemic training to view all relational aspects of the presenting issue, often implementing interventions of Bowenian Family Systems and other family therapy models.
+She regularly pairs this with Cognitive Behavioral (CBT) and Solution-Focused therapies.